top of page

 Peamouth Chub,

 They reach sexual maturity after 3-4 years.
-During the spring, when water temperature reach 12–18°C, spawning generally takes place in shallow streams and along lake shores which offer a gravel or rubble bottom.
-In Hotel Lake, spawning in and near the mouth of Hotel Creek has been observed and the dates recorded; we are pleased to present these recorded spawning dates below.
+During the spring, when water temperature reaches 10–15°C, (12° is mentioned in several reports), spawning takes place, generally in shallow streams and along lake shores which offer a gravel or rubble bottom.
+In Hotel Lake, spawning in and near the mouth of Hotel Creek has been observed repeatedly and the dates recorded.
+We are pleased to present these recorded spawning dates below.
 You will notice that the most recent spawning date in 2023 was much later than in past years.
+Spawning takes place in the shallow creek bed of Hotel Creek as well as in the lake, just outside the origin of Hotel Creek.

 1995 May 07